-Students who elect Track 2 must complete 27 credit hours of coursework in the program (including the required core courses) and may then begin work on the thesis.
+Students who elect Track 2 must complete 27 credit hours of coursework in the program (including the required core courses) and may then begin work on a thesis.
 Students must follow these steps in writing the thesis:

-- Select two other faculty members (regular or adjunct) who hold either regular or adjunct graduate faculty qualifications for thesis committee.
+- Select two other faculty members (regular or adjunct) who hold either regular or adjunct graduate faculty qualifications for your thesis committee.

 - The format of the completed thesis should follow the University Guidelines for Preparation and Theses and Dissertations: Click Here.

 The prospectus gives the student a chance to clarify the topic and present the idea formally to the faculty member who is being asked to direct the thesis and to the program director, both of whom must approve the prospectus before the student enrolls in ENG 695, the thesis course.
 It is not expected that the argument of the thesis would be worked out completely, but it is important to have a hypothesis and to have done some initial research and thinking before committing a great deal of time to the project.